AgoraIO/Agora-Extensions/VideoCapture/Android/README.md

 #### Threading

-When a `CameraVideoManager` is created, a camera thread is provided for lifecycle callbacks and image processing.
+When a `CameraVideoManager` is created, a camera thread is provided for camera-related lifecycle callbacks and image processing.

 The thread maintains an OpenGL context and will be available as long as the thread is alive.
 Once created, the thread is waken up when starting to capture and goes to sleep when the capture is stopped until the thread quits.